Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 A profile on Trusted House Sitters is incredibly easy to set up – the trick for newcomers is to think of it as a resumé.

-This will ensure you to get more house sitting “jobs”
+This will ensure you that you get more “jobs”.

 As for Homeowners they need to create a profile for their sit with a short introduction and include information about the home and location, sitter responsibilities, and information about the pets.